-In the dissertation module students carry out an individual research project on a business topic of their choosing.
+In the extended project module students carry out an individual research project on a business topic of their choosing.
 Projects may for example be the development of a business plan, research on a particular market/industry/business phenomenon, or a specific managerial problem.
-Students will receive support in the form of lectures and individual 1:1 meetings with allocated dissertation supervisors.
+Students will receive support in the form of lectures and individual 1:1 meetings with allocated project supervisors.
 Support focuses on the following critical phases of the research process:

 - Defining the scope of the project.